luke-zhu/luke-zhu.github.io/content/posts/testing-curriculum.md

 There are tons of engineers without an advanced degree working on cloud platforms, containers, and SDNs.
-For my networks class last fall, I (along with many other students) was able to understand the TCP RFC and implement a TCP/IP stack from scratch.
+For my networks class in the fall, I designed and implemented a TCP/IP stack from scratch (a fairly common but complex project).
 At the same time, the only useful test case I wrote for my program was this terrible python script which checked that I could transmit 'hello' from one node to the other.